KrishnSinghIITM/Rapid-Prototyping-Challenge/README.md

 # Rapid-Prototyping-Challenge
-Rapid Prototyping Challenge is an event in Spark'26 IIT Madras, powered by Paradox in Margazhi, sponsered by [NEWRAL.in](https://newral.in/)
+Rapid Prototyping Challenge is an event in Spark'26 IIT Madras, powered by Paradox in Margazhi, sponsored by [NEWRAL.in](https://newral.in/)